Lehigraphy/concordat/fire.md

 The log had now caught fire, and the flames burned brighter.

-‘Same furnace.
+‘Tomorrow, we do it again.
+Same furnace.
 Same coals.
 See if it happens again.
 Then a different ingot.’

 ‘Again.’